javifm86/hugo-site/content/blog/2021-10-08-standarjs-vscode/index.en.md

 auto-formatted and all the error should disappear.

 As conclusion, I prefer Prettier for formatting because I can use the same tool as well for HTML and CSS.
-I can define and apply rules directly with ESLint, but StandardJS is a superb tool that can avoid log discussions about opinionated things.
+I can define and apply rules directly with ESLint, but StandardJS is a superb tool that can avoid long discussions about opinionated things.

 [1]: https://standardjs.com/
 [2]: https://eslint.org/